yuanjungod/tripletloss/Readme.md

 Firstly, pretraining the model with softmax, or you'll get a real long period waiting for your model to converge.
 Then use triplelet method to finetune your model makeing your model's output feature to fit the expected Euclidean distance.

-notation: maybe your need a really well cropped face dataset to do this
+notation: maybe your need a really well cropped face dataset to do this.

 If the proposal is helpful for you, please star it. thanks~